 - 1. Verbal warning from teacher given to student regarding behaviour, effort or attitude to learning.
-Targets set for improvement. - 2.
-Teacher advises parents of concerns, as well as Subject Leader (SL), by phone or email. - 3.
-Tutor and Head of Sixth Form are also informed. - 4.
-If the targets are not met, then the student will be moved up to Step 2.
+Targets agreed for improvement and a date set for a review. - 2.
+Teacher advises parents of concerns, targets and a review date, copying in the Subject Leader (SL), Head of Sixth Form, tutor and Sixth Form Administrator, by email. - 3.
+If the targets are not met, the student will move on to Stage 2.